Builder Design Pattern

 • The same construction process is used to create different representations of the complex product.

-In our example of making pizzas, the process of creation is defined by the HeadChef class, while the parts that make up the object are implemented in the concrete builders (ItalianCook and MexicanCook).
+• The process of creating the product is independent of the parts that make up the object and how they are assembled.
+In our example, the process of creation is defined by the HeadChef, while the parts that make up the object are implemented by the concrete builders (ItalianCook and MexicanCook).

 Consequences

-• Additionally, the builder pattern gives finer control over the construction process.
-As compared to the factory method or abstract factory method which creates the objects in a single function call (that is, in one go!), the Builder pattern follows the step-by-step approach as directed by the director.
-The Builder interface depicts that, the final product is created by creating its various parts in a step-by-step manner.
+• Builder allows us to use the same construction process to build different representations of the complex product and gives finer control over the construction process.
+Compared to the factory method or abstract factory method, which creates the objects in a single function call, the builder pattern follows a step-by-step approach directed by the director.

-5. Builder patterns can be used in serialization and deserialization processes.
+• Builder can be used in serialization and deserialization processes.
 Here builder will read the serialized data and reconstruct the object with all its necessary attributes.
 For example, Google Gson (a popular Java library for JSON processing) includes the GsonBuilder class.
 It helps us to configure Gson with various options and provides a way to customize the JSON serialization and deserialization process.

-Relations with Other Patterns
+Relations with other patterns

 • Builder can be implemented as Singleton.